Spots colocalization (ComDet)

 If you want detection to be performed in some specific region instead of whole image, select some ROI using any ImageJ ROI selection tools before launching plugin:

-In this case only particles in that ROI will be detected:
+In this case only particles in that ROI will be detected (also supported in "Preview.." mode):

-If your image contains two channels then after pressing Detect Particles the dialog will look a bit more complex:
+If your image contains multiple channels then after pressing Detect Particles the dialog will look differently:

-In this case you can specify the same parameters of detection for each channel separately.
-To get colocalization analysis you need to choose "Two channels detection: Detect in both channels independently" option and check "Calculate colocalization?" box.
+First, the plugin will show the window above with general setup and later it will proceed with a series of parameter windows, specifying detection parameters for each channel.
+To get colocalization analysis you need to check "Calculate colocalization?" box.
 If you uncheck it, then only detection will be performed.

-Also only ROI detection mode (as described above) works in this case.
+Only ROI detection mode (as described above) also automatically works in this case.

 Here is example of Results table (Summary table is kind of self-explanatory).

-- Abs_frame = absolute frame number in stack (unique frame number)
+- Abs_frame = absolute frame number in stack/hyperstack (unique frame number)

 - X_(px) = x coordinate of spot (centroid fitting)